AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

 \subsection{Point-Cloud Compression}

 LiDARs generate voluminous 3D data.
-For instance, the Ouster OS1-64 LiDAR (which we use in this paper), generates 20 point clouds per second that add upto 480~Mbps, well beyond the capabilities of even future cellular standards. \sysname compresses these point clouds to a few Mbps (1.2 to 4.0), using two techniques: viewpoint filtering, and octree compression.
-We describe these in \secref{s:app_compression}.
+For instance, the Ouster OS1-64, with 360$\degree$ horizontal and 45$\degree$ vertical field-of-view (FoV), generates 20 point clouds per second requiring 480~Mbps, well beyond the capabilities of today's cellular standards. \sysname compresses these point clouds to a few Mbps (1.2 to 4.0), using two techniques: viewpoint filtering, and octree compression.

+Viewpoint filtering removes returns from beams directed towards the sky, from objects beyond the LiDAR range (because they generate \textit{zero returns}) and also from the drone's body. \system compresses the retained data using an octree compression algorithm~\cite{octree} designed for point clouds (so better than data-agnostic compression techniques like Gzip).
+It uses different configurations to control octree and point resolution that govern compressibility, to achieve point-cloud transmission rates of 1.2, 2.5, and 3.8~Mbps (\secref{sec:eval}) corresponding to high, medium and low compression, respectively (all within achievable LTE speeds).